 Guests of 13th Five Flavours Asian FIlm Festival

-Apart from the cinematic feast, the festival screenings give an exceptional oppportunity of meetings with artists.
-This year we will have the pleasure to host an extraordinarily large group of film directors, actresses, actors and producers who will talk about their work in the Asian film industry and familiarize the audience with the context of their work.
+Apart from the film feast, our screenings give an exceptional oppportunity of meetings with artists.
+At 13th edition we had a pleasure of hosting an extraordinarily large group of film directors, actresses, actors and producers who discussed their work in the Asian film industry and familiarized the audience with the context of their work.

 Retrospective: Fruit Chan

 Born in 1969 in China, from where his family emigrated to Hong Kong.
 A director, producer, actor and screenwriter, representing what is known as the Second New Wave of independent Hong Kong cinematography.
 Appreciated for films immersed in urban climate, for which he often engaged non-professional actors to show in a close-up the life of modern metropolis.
 Interested in social issues and fascinated with the Japanese 1960s avantgarde, for instance the works of Nagisa Oshima.

 On Sunday, November 17th, in Kino Muranów, the festival audience will have a unique opportunity to participate in the masterclass with Fruit Chan.
 The artist, who rarely travels to European festivals, will also meet with the audience after the screenings of his films.

 Well-established screenwriter, critic and radio presenter, working in the film industry for over 30 years.
 He also worked as an animator.
 He co-wrote screenplays for Tsui Harek and Fruit Han, and was nominated for the Hong Kong Film Awards and Golden Horse Awards.

 Producer, cinema enthusiast, for over two decades working with Fruit Chan on his subsequent projects, including the award-winning "Made in Hong Kong", "Durian durian", "Hollywood Hong Kong" and the latest "Three Husbands".

 New Asian Cinema